Green ProcurementGreen Procurement

 The purpose of this survey is to assess the status of chemical substances contained in the parts and materials that you supply to SDP.
 Please fill out and submit the Parts Environment Survey Sheet (File 3), the Check Sheet Regarding Parts Environment Survey Sheet, and the EU Ecolabel Adaptation Statement (File 4) in accordance with your specification sheets.

-When filling out these files, please refer to the Manual for Survey of Chemical Substances Contained in Parts and Materials, the List of Target Substances and Management Classification, and the reply examples.
+When filling out these files, please refer to the reply examples.

 3) Subject parts and materials